vib795/everyday-developer-tools/README.md

 5. Submit a pull request.

 ## Live demo
-A live demo of the application can be viewed [here](https://utkarshsingh0609.pythonanywhere.com/)
+A live demo of the application can be viewed <a href="https://utkarshsingh0609.pythonanywhere.com/" target="_blank">here</a>

 ## License